eProsima/vulcanexus/docs/rst/tutorials/cloud/debug_ros2_router/debug_ros2_router.rst

 *eProsima ROS 2 Router*, a.k.a `DDS Router <https://github.com/eProsima/DDS-Router>`_, is an end-user software application that enables the connection of distributed ROS 2 networks (see *ROS 2 Router* documentation :ref:`here <vulcanexus_router>`).
 That is, ROS 2 nodes such as publishers and subscriptions, or clients and services, deployed in one geographic location and using a dedicated local network will be able to communicate with other ROS 2 nodes deployed in different geographic areas on their own dedicated local networks as if they were all on the same network through the use of *ROS 2 Router*.

-This tutorial explains how to debug the *ROS 2 Router* to detect errors in the network configuration that may cause the discovery of the ROS 2 nodes and the deployed *ROS 2 Routers* to not be discovered and start communicating automatically.
+This tutorial explains how to debug the *ROS 2 Router* to detect errors in the network configuration that may cause the discovery of the ROS 2 nodes and the deployed *ROS 2 Routers* to not be discovered, preventing the correct behaviour of automatic data routing.

 To accomplish this task, this tutorial introduces a simple use case that configures the DDS Router to obtain as much information as possible from its execution.
 Thus, the user will be able to apply the configuration that best suits his needs when debugging the DDS Router and understanding its behavior.